-6. Transcripts record the numerical marks obtained for modules (which are presented as whole numbers with any decimal below x.50 being rounded down and any decimal of x.50 or above being rounded up).
+Transcripts record the numerical marks obtained for modules (which are presented as whole numbers with any decimal below x.50 being rounded down and any decimal of x.50 or above being rounded up).

-12.7 Criteria used in assessment
+12.7 Criteria Used in Assessment

-The assessment criteria of particular assignments are based on the University's generic level and grade descriptors.
+The assessment criteria of particular assignments are based on the University's generic level and grade descriptors, UK qualification and classification descriptors and the QAA Outcome classification descriptors for FHEQ Level 6.
 Students should be made aware of these criteria, and of any additional criteria upon which their work is being judged.